 Plants that control stagnant standing water

-Proper management of stagnant wetlands is important if the spread of certain diseases such as malaria is to be controlled.
-Stagnant water provides a suitable breeding ground for mosquitoes that in turn play a role in the spread of malaria.
+Proper management of stagnant wetlands is critical if certain diseases such as malaria are to be controlled.
+Stagnant water provides a suitable breeding ground for mosquitoes that play a role in the spread of malaria.
 However, different plants can be used to control stagnant wetland areas.
 Most of the plants that grow in wetlands do not necessarily require the water to be standing to grow well because they can even survive in dry areas.
 By planting different wetland plants, it is possible to turn the stagnant wetland into a paradise.
-Here are a number of plants that you can use to control your stagnant wetland areas.
+Here are several plants that you can use to control your stagnant wetland areas.

 Cattails are among the most common aquatic plants.
-They grow in wetlands and are characterized by a flowering spike that is unique and flat leaves that look like blades.
+They grow in wetlands and are characterized by a flowering spike unique and flat leaves that look like blades.
 They also grow to a height of between 3 and 10 feet.
-These plants are common in large marshes and the edge of ponds because they flourish in shallow, flooded environments.
-The cattails can grow and spread fast under the right condition.
+These plants are common in extensive marshes and the edge of ponds because they flourish in shallow, flooded environments.
+The cattails can grow and spread fast under suitable conditions.

 Duck potato is also known as Sagittaria latifolia, Indian potato, or broadleaf arrowhead.
-It is found in the shallow wetlands.
+It is found in shallow wetlands.
 Duck potatoes produce some edible tubers that can are commonly used in South America as food.
-The plant matures to a height of 2 to 4 meters and is characterized by some large leaves that are evergreen and have the shape of the arrowroot.
+Plants mature to heights of 2 to 4 meters and are characterized by some large leaves that are evergreen and have the shape of the arrowroot.

 The botanical name of the soft rush is Juncus effuses.
 The plant looks like the black needle rush that appears in the marshes of saltwater.
 However, it does not have a sharp tip.
 Soft rush is also not still like the black needle rush.